 Draw on huge expertise, progress fast as part of an international community

-Full of opportunity: fast-forward your career in hospitals that make history
+Fast-forward your career in hospitals that make history

 At our Trust, we encourage you to think big and progress fast, supported by outstanding learning and development opportunities.
 You’ll be joining one of the UK’s first academic health science centres and working alongside leading clinicians of all backgrounds who are pushing the boundaries in patient care and research.
 Become part of a vibrant team living our values – expert, kind, collaborative and aspirational.
-You’ll get experience like no other and fast forward your career.
+Have an experience like no other and fast forward your career.

 See some of our teams in action in BBC Two’s Hospital.

 Join us and work at hospitals with a unique, rich heritage you can be proud of.
 Some of our clinicians’ achievements have fundamentally transformed medical and surgical practice and made a lasting impact on the world.
 In 1928, Alexander Fleming discovered the antibiotic penicillin at St Mary’s revolutionising medicine and earning himself a Nobel prize – this is just one in a long line of many discoveries and developments that have put us on the map as at the forefront of innovation.

 Download our NHS timeline and read about all our major milestones from 1948 to now.
 Highlights include: